Ressources

 Interaction with an audience

-Rely on arguments
+Relies on arguments

 This distinction is, in part, artificial.
-The scientific demonstration is also accompanied by reasoned debates in scientific circles, as we can currently see around GMOs.
-What is important here is to note that the argued debate is based on social interaction between the participants.
+Scientific demonstration is also accompanied by argued debates in scientific circles, as can be seen currently around GMOs.
+What matters here is to mark that the argued debate rests on a social interaction between the participants.

 • Do not assert without advancing arguments.